TJCAJ/tnl/README.md

 ## Content

-- The text about poker games for the The Nut Club section was copied and translated from [888poker](https://www.888poker.se/magazine/strategy/poker-variations)
 - Code snippet for the the Log in/Sign Up page was taken [from](https://codepen.io/ig_design/pen/KKVQpVP)
 - The icons in the footer and the menu bar were taken from [Font Awesome](https://fontawesome.com/)
+- Information about creating a navbar toggle with Javascript was found on youtube [here](https://www.youtube.com/watch?v=At4B7A4GOPg)

 ## Media